westonnelson/docs-1/packages/website/docs/enforcers/BlockNumberEnforcerAfter.md

 # How It Works

-The `terms` field is expected to contain the `block.number`, after which, invocations will be accepted.
+The `terms` field is expected to contain the `block.number`, after which, invocations will be valid.

 ## Javascript Example